MFR6340/theenglishextension.org/young-world-1/unit-5:Around the Clock.md

 # Young World 1, Unit 5: Around the Clock
-*This post contains affiliate links to books.
-If you make a purchase through these links, at no additional cost to you, The English Extension Organization will earn a small commission which will be used to purchase additional English books for classrooms.*
+*This post contains links.
+If you make a purchase through these links, at no additional cost to you, The English Extension Organization will earn a small commission which will be used to purchase books for classrooms..*

 ## The 13 Clocks, by James Thurber